 Day Two - Manali to Kaza via Rohtang and Kunzum Pass

-We leave early in the morning as we have a long way to go and ascend the mighty Rohtang Pass.
+We leave in the morning as we have a long way to go and cross the Atal Tunnel.
+The tunnel is the longest tunnel in the world at 9km above 10000 ft.
 We shall spend some time on the pass and then head towards Gramphoo.
 From Gramphoo you shall start noticing the change in terrain where you will see fewer trees and more of steep mountain peaks and beginning of barren landscape.

 From here we head towards Chatru and face some of the biggest waterfalls crossing the road which can be a nightmare for any non-experienced driver.
 We shall have a lunch break at Batal where we meet the owners of Chandra Dhaba who have been a saving grace to a few hundred who have got stuck in bad weather at one of the toughest places in this terrain.